slsdetectorgroup/slsDetectorPackage/docs/src/virtualserver.rst

 The arguments are the same as the :ref:`normal server arguments<Detector Server Arguments>`.

-When using multiple modules, the most important one for the virtual server is to have different ports for each virtual server.
+When using multiple modules, use different ports for each virtual server.
     .. code-block:: bash

         # will start control server at port 1912 and stop server at port 1913